Phurba-Sherpa/remote-frontend-test/README.md

 npm run dev
 ```

-### Issues
+### Issues :pushpin:

 If you happen to get blank map after the api fetch, then try adjusting zoom, I didn't get why map goes blank if you try to zoom in or zoom out.
-So, to see the map **ZOOM OUT THE MAP TO THE MINIMU VALUE**
+So, to see the map, please do one of the following steps
+- Try using zoom in or zoom out button of the Overlay map.
+- Try refreshing the page
+- Inspect browser ```CTR + SHIFT + I ```.
+And may be try resizing the window using responsive dimensions.